gholste/hyeonseobnam.github.io/index.md

 I am a research scientist at [Lunit](https://lunit.io/?lang=en), working on deep learning with medical images.
 I received my B.S. and M.S. degrees in Computer Science and Engineering from [POSTECH](http://www.postech.ac.kr/eng/), advised by Prof. [Bohyung Han](https://cv.snu.ac.kr/index.php/~bhhan/), where I pioneered the intersection of deep learning and visual tracking.
-Before joining Lunit, I worked as a machine learning engineer at [NAVER LABS](https://www.naverlabs.com/en/).
+Before joining Lunit, I worked as a machine learning engineer at [NAVER](https://www.navercorp.com/en).
 My research interests include computer vision and deep learning with particular focus on multi-domain problems and robustness in real-world scenarios.

 ## News